ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 1. You can now print the message to see the output of what you have set up.
 To do this, you need to find a print function.
 You can use the search at the top of the tool palette for this, or you can click **More Libraries** and find it under the **ballerina.lang.system** library.

     ![alt text](../images/SystemPrint.png)
-1. Drag and drop the print function onto the main program and
+1. Drag and drop the print function onto the main program and print message **m**.
     ![alt text](../images/AddPrint.gif)

 ## Get information from the weather forecast API